sonatype/helm3-charts/nexus-repository-manager/README.md

 By default a PersistentVolumeClaim is created and mounted into the `/nexus-data` directory.
 In order to disable this functionality you can change the `values.yaml` to disable persistence which will use an `emptyDir` instead.

 > *"An emptyDir volume is first created when a Pod is assigned to a Node, and exists as long as that Pod is running on that node.
 When a Pod is removed from a node for any reason, the data in the emptyDir is deleted forever."*

-You must enable StatefulSet (`statefulset.enabled=true`) for true data persistence.
-If using Deployment approach, you can not recover data after restart or delete of helm chart.
-Statefulset will make sure that it picks up the same old volume which was used by the previous life of the nexus pod, helping you recover your data.
-When enabling statefulset, its required to enable the persistence.